 Capital One® Venture® Rewards Credit Card: If you simply want to earn a flat rewards rate on all of your Valentine's Day purchases without having to worry about any special bonus categories, then the Capital One Venture® Rewards Credit Card might be the perfect fit for you.
-This travel rewards card earns cardholders 2x miles on every purchase, every day, and it also comes with 40,000 bonus miles if you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel.
+This travel rewards card earns cardholders 2x miles on every purchase, every day, and it also comes with a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel.
 The Miles won't expire for the life of the account and there’s no limit to the amount of miles that can be earned.

 Following a Budget?